-- Whose name does not appear on the poll book, or - ➤ Who does not present an acceptable form of photo ID, or - Who presents an acceptable form of photo ID but the voter's name on the photo ID is not substantially similar to the voter's name as it appears on the poll book, or - ➤ Who presents an acceptable form of photo ID but the picture on the photo ID does not fairly depict the voter, may only cast an affidavit (provisional) ballot.
+- Whose name does not appear on the poll book, or - Who has "VOTED" or "VOTED AB" next to his/her name in the poll book indicating the voter has already cast an absentee ballot or has an outstanding mailed absentee ballot, or - Who does not present an acceptable form of photo ID, or - Who presents an acceptable form of photo ID but the voter's name on the photo ID is not substantially similar to the voter's name as it appears in the poll book, or - Who presents an acceptable form of photo ID but the picture on the photo ID does not fairly depict the voter, may only cast an affidavit (provisional) ballot.

-An affidavit ballot is a regular election day, paper ballot which is placed into an Affidavit Ballot Envelope.
+An affidavit ballot is a regular Election Day, paper ballot which is placed into an Affidavit Ballot Envelope.
 The affidavit ballot envelope must be completed by the voter and must include: the voter's name, address (current and previous, if moved), telephone number, and signature.
 A Poll Manager must also sign the affidavit ballot envelope.
 The failure of the Poll Manager or the voter to sign the envelope must result in the rejection of the affidavit ballot.